NZSA Visiting Lecturers

 Richard Tweedie, NZSA Visiting Lecturer 2001

 Professor Richard Tweedie of the University of Minnesota was the first New Zealand Statistical Association Visiting Lecturer.
-Sadly, he passed away shortly after his visit.

 As NZSA Visiting Lecturer Professor Tweedie visited and presented lectures at the Victoria University of Wellington, Otago University, University of Canterbury, University of Auckland, and Massey University (at Albany).
 He also presented a keynote address at the Symposium to Honour Professor David Vere-Jones.

-Auckland, April 25 to 27 (David Scott) Perfect Simulation for MCMC and Markov Chains 2 pm, April 26, AT1
+Perfect Simulation for MCMC and Markov Chains